A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: VLSI architectures

 \subsection{FPGA Architecture}

 These approximations were realized as a separable \mbox{2-D} block transform using two \mbox{1-D} transform blocks and a transpose buffer.
 Such blocks were initially modeled and tested in Matlab Simulink and then combined to furnish the complete \mbox{2-D} transform.
 The resulting architecture was physically realized on a Xilinx Virtex-6 XC6VLX240T-1FFG1156 field programmable gate array (FPGA) device and validated using hardware-in-the-loop testing through the JTAG interface.
 The DCT approximation FPGA prototype was verified using more than 10000~test vectors with complete agreement with theoretical values.
+Quantities were obtained from the Xilinx FPGA synthesis by accessing the \texttt{xflow.results} report file for each run of the design flow.
+Metrics, including configurable logic blocks (CLB) and flip-flop (FF) count, critical path delay (CPD)~(in~ns), and maximum operating frequency ($F_\text{max}$, in~MHz), are provided.
+In addition, static ($Q_p$, in~W) and frequency normalized dynamic power ($D_p$, in~mW/MHz) consumptions were estimated using the Xilinx XPower Analyzer.